 You can.
-You might have the impression that Foster Carers are middle-aged, married, home owners, heterosexual, and already parents.
-Yes some Foster Carers are but we welcome and work with Foster Carers from all backgrounds and experiences.
+You might have the impression that foster carers are middle-aged, married, home owners, heterosexual, and already parents.
+Yes some foster carers are but we welcome and work with foster carers from all backgrounds and experiences.
 There is no requirement for a certain marital status, home ownership, sexual orientation, age, parental experience or anything else.
 We simply evaluate every application based on its own merits.
-Whatever skills and experiences you bring to Foster Caring will have their benefits.
+Whatever skills and experiences you bring to fostering will have their benefits.
 And there are children and young people for whom your decision to foster will have a life-changing impact.

 A Few Helpful Characteristics